Orcas under stress.

 The questions about the drugs given to the whales, which also include a range of antibiotics, come as SeaWorld is reeling from a critical documentary.
 Blackfish tells the story of a killer whale named Tilikum, who’s been accused of killing three people but is still retained by SeaWorld.
-Tilikum’s genes are found in 54% of the whales in SeaWorld’s current whale collection.
-Has fathered at least 21 whales from artificial insemination.
+Tilikum’s genes are found in 54% of the whales in SeaWorld’s current whale collection, and has fathered at least 21 whales from artificial insemination.

 A spokesperson for SeaWorld Fred Jacobs defended the medication in an emailed statement.

 “Benzodiazepines are sometimes used in veterinary medicine for the care and treatment of animals, both domestic and in a zoological setting,” Jacobs said.
-“These medications can be used for sedation for medical procedures, premedication prior to general anaesthesia.
-For the control of seizures.
-The use of benzodiazepines is regulated.
-These medications are only prescribed to animals by a veterinarian.
-Their use for cetacean healthcare, including killer whales, is limited, infrequent.
-Only as clinically indicated based on the assessment of the attending veterinarian.
+“These medications can be used for sedation for medical procedures, premedication prior to general anesthesia, and for the control of seizures.
+The use of benzodiazepines is regulated, and these medications are only prescribed to animals by a veterinarian.
+Their use for cetacean healthcare, including killer whales, is limited, infrequent, and only as clinically indicated based on the assessment of the attending veterinarian.
 There is no higher priority for SeaWorld than the health and well-being of the animals in its care.”

 But animal advocates say the orcas’ condition is far from normal.

-The founder of the Orca Research Trust, Ingrid Visser, said the drugs are likely treating a condition caused by captivity.
-That their violence is the result of stress, not native aggression.
+The founder of the Orca Research Trust, Ingrid Visser, said the drugs are likely treating a condition caused by captivity, and that their violence is the result of stress, not native aggression.

-“They don't cope with being kept in these tanks.
-They survive to some degree.
-They don’t thrive to any degree,” Visser said.
-“They show stereotypical behaviors that are abnormal, repetitive behaviors like head bobbing, chewing on concrete.
-Self mutilation by banging the side of their heads on the side of the tank.
-There isn’t a single orca living in captivity where you can't see one of these behaviors.
-In many of them you see multiple examples of these behaviors.”
+“They do not cope with being kept in these tanks.
+They survive to some degree, but they don’t thrive to any degree,” Visser said.
+“They show stereotypical behaviors that are abnormal, repetitive behaviors like head bobbing, chewing on concrete, and self mutilation by banging the side of their heads on the side of the tank, and there isn’t a single orca living in captivity where you cannot see one of these behaviors, and in many of them you see multiple examples of these behaviors.”

 PETA’s president, Ingrid Newkirk, accused SeaWorld of “pump[ing] these marine slaves full of psychotropic drugs in order to force them to perform stupid tricks.”